Code of Conduct

 Unacceptable behaviors include, but are not limited to:

 - Intimidating, harassing, abusive, discriminatory, derogatory, or demeaning speech or actions by any participant and at all related events

 - Harmful or prejudicial verbal or written comments or visual images related to gender, gender expression, gender identity, marital status, sexual orientation, race, religion, political orientation, socioeconomic, disability or ability status, or other personal characteristics, including those protected by law

-- Inappropriate use of nudity and/or sexual images in public spaces (including presentation slides and posters)
+- Inappropriate use of nudity and/or sexual images (including presentation slides, posters, Slack channels, or Zoom chat)

-- Violating the rules and regulations of the conference hotel
+- Violating the rules and regulations of the online provider, Zoom

 - Sustained disruption of scientific sessions or other events